AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 purpose to quote the following passage from Zephaniah," etc.[^252]

-Thus Origen interprets "fire" in the Bible not only as a symbol of the sinner\'s suffering but of his purification.
-The "consuming fire" is a "refiner\'s fire."
+Thus Origen interprets "fire" in the Bible not only as a symbol of the sinner's suffering but of his purification.
+The "consuming fire" is a "refiner's fire."
 It consumes the sins and refines and purifies the sinner.
-It burns the sinner\'s works, "hay, wood and stubble," that result from wickedness.
-The torture is real, the purification sure; fire is a symbol of God\'s severe, certain, but salutary discipline.
-God\'s "wrath" is apparent, not real.
+It burns the sinner's works, "hay, wood and stubble," that result from wickedness.
+The torture is real, the purification sure; fire is a symbol of God's severe, certain, but salutary discipline.
+God's "wrath" is apparent, not real.
 There is no passion on his part.
 What we call wrath is another name for his disciplinary processes.
 God would not tell us to put away anger, wrath (Origen says) and then be guilty